 Did you choose “institutional investors buy CDs”?

 This is false.
-CDs are issued to individuals by banks or credit unions, and insured by federal agencies.
+Banks and credit unions issue Certificates of Deposit (CDs) and government agencies insure them.
 So CDs—like U.S. Treasury Bonds—have essentially zero credit risk.
 But the FDIC or NCUA insurance levels are limited to amounts that make CDs attractive to individuals, but inappropriate for large institutional investors.

 Did you choose “sometimes CDs are better”?

 This is true.
 Keep in mind that bank CDs aren’t negotiable—meaning, you can’t sell them in any market.
 To redeem them, you must go back to the bank (or credit union) where you purchased them.
-But as I have shown, sometimes CDs are offered at above-market interest rates with low early-withdrawal fees.
+But, as I have shown, sometimes banks offer CDs at above-market interest rates with low early-withdrawal fees.

 If you can lock in a CD with a higher rate than the equivalent Treasury bond, then you obviously come out ahead for no additional credit risk.
 If interest rates go up, it can be even better!